 This sea kayak has an overall length to width ratio of sixteen feet to approximately two feet, making it one of the wider ones on this list.
-The overall dimensions of the kayak makes it overall fairly stable, even under less than idea touring condition.
+The overall dimensions of the kayak make it overall fairly stable, even under less than idea touring condition.

 The Tsunami 160 by Wilderness Systems provide a great choice for larger or taller individuals that demand superior comfort and control during longer sea kayaking adventures.
-If you want stability as well superior maneuverability, this kayak is a great choice.
+If you want stability as well as superior maneuverability, this kayak is a great choice.

 The hull is fashioned out of a high-density polyethylene material that allows for superior strength overall while maintaining a relatively low weight of 75 lbs.

 While there is no rudder or skeg included with this particular sea kayak, it does have the ability to attach a rudder.
 Simply attach the rudder to the in place screw fasteners to allow for a more precise directional control